3 minutes read

 What is the difference between lactulose and glucose when you test for SIBO?

-Home Test for SIBO
+Home Testing for SIBO and IMO

 What’s the difference between lactulose and glucose tests?

-How does the test work?
+How does the OMED Health SIBO Test work?

 SHARE: